 What Causes Gliomas?

 Glial cells have the ability to divide and multiply.
 When this happens too rapidly and without control, a glioma forms.
 We do not yet know what causes this to happen.

 Gliomas cause a variety of symptoms.
 Which ones you experience depend on the size and location of the tumor.

 - Behavioral changes

 - Sudden surge in the electrical patterns in your brain (seizure)

 - Weakness on one side of the body

 - Speech problems

 Different types of brain tumors can cause similar symptoms.
 Some people experience symptoms similar to a brain tumor when in fact they are experiencing a central nervous system disorder, such as a stroke (What Is a Stroke?).
-If you experience any of these symptoms, it’s best to visit the UCLA Neurology Clinic so you can receive an accurate diagnosis.
+If you experience any of these symptoms, it’s best to visit the UCLA Neurology Clinics so you can receive an accurate diagnosis.